Higher-derivative corrections to small black rings

-Our contribution to the preceding discussion will be to compute analytically the leading higher-derivative corrections to the singular small black ring solution in five dimensions.
-The paper is organized as follows: In Section~\ref{sec:effectiveaction}, we review the effective action of the heterotic superstring at first-order in $\alpha'$, which captures the leading higher-derivative corrections to the small black ring solution.
-In Section~\ref{sec:genfamily}, we find a general $\alpha'$-corrected family of solutions describing a rotating superposition of a fundamental string and a momentum wave.
-In Section~\ref{sec:smallblackrings}, we discuss a particular class of solutions within this general family that gives raise, upon dimensional reduction on a 5-torus, to the singular small black rings.
-Finally, Section~\ref{sec:conclusions} contains a summary of the main results and the conclusions.
-Several appendices with additional information are also included.
+The rest of the paper is organized as follows: In Section~\ref{sec:effectiveaction}, we review the effective action of the heterotic superstring at first order in $\alpha'$, which captures the leading higher-derivative corrections to the small black ring solution.
+In Section~\ref{sec:genfamily}, we find an $\alpha'$-corrected family of solutions which describes, generically, a rotating superposition of a fundamental string and a momentum wave.
+In Section~\ref{sec:smallblackrings}, we discuss a particular class of solutions within this general family that leads, upon toroidal compactification, to the singular small black ring in five dimensions.
+Finally, Section~\ref{sec:conclusions} contains a summary of the results and a short discussion.